-To simulate the sedimentary diagenesis, different modelling approaches with a variety of complexity have been used for paleoclimatological or global biogeochemical studies (Soetaert et al., 2000; Hülse et al., 2017), which include a reflective boundary approach where all the sinking particles that reach the sediments are dissolved in the deepest ocean grid cells (e.g. Yamanaka and Tajika, 1996; Marchal et al., 1998), a vertically integrated reaction layer approach (e.g. Goddéris and Joachimski, 2004; Ridgwell and Hargreaves, 2007), and an approach with a vertically resolved transient diagenetic model (e.g. Heinze et al., 1999; Munhoven, 2007; Tschumi et al., 2011).
-In this study, we aim at advancing Earth system modelling by coupling a comprehensive climate model, as opposed to an Earth system model of intermediate complexity (EMIC), including an ocean general circulation model with a vertically resolved sediment model dealing with fully coupled reaction-transport equations.
-To our knowledge, a fully coupled comprehensive climate model including a sediment diagenesis model has been applied to millennial timescales only (Jungclaus et al., 2010).
-We are planning to apply such a model to timescales of tens of millennia with the goal of simulating glacial-interglacial variations.
-Here, we report on technical aspects of the coupling and assess the immediate influence of sedimentary processes on the bottom-water chemistry.
+To simulate the sedimentary diagenesis, different modelling approaches with a variety of complexity have been used for paleoclimatological or global biogeochemical studies (Soetaert et al., 2000; Hülse et al., 2017), which includes a reflective boundary approach where all the sinking particles that reach the sediments are dissolved in the deepest ocean grid cells (e.g., Yamanaka and Tajika, 1996; Marchal et al., 1998), a vertically-integrated reaction layer approach (e.g., Goddéris and Joachimski, 2004; Ridgwell and Hargreaves, 2007), and an approach with a vertically-resolved transient diagenetic model (e.g., Heinze et al., 1999; Munhoven, 2007; Tschumi et al., 2011).
+Up to the present, no fully-coupled comprehensive climate model has been coupled with a sediment diagenesis model for longer time-scale applications (e.g., the glacial-interglacial variations).
+In this study, we aim at advancing earth system modelling by coupling a state-of-the-art comprehensive climate model including an ocean general circulation model with a vertically-resolved sediment model dealing with fully coupled reaction-transport equations.
+Here we report on technical aspects of the coupling and assess the immediate influence of sedimentary processes on the bottom-water chemistry.
 The assessment is important because it reveals possible model errors or biases of marine biogeochemical simulations that depend on the treatment of sedimentary processes in a climate/ocean model.
 We also discuss possible future applications of the coupled model for studies dealing with the long-term evolution of climate.